LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 The exception to this rule is the sticky bit which is talked about later.
 To sum up the permission system for directories, the execute bit allows accessibility of the inodes in the dentry list, read allows reading of the dentry list, and write allows changing the dentry list (with +x).

-#### Sticky Bit

-Since the `-wx` permissions on a directory allows for deleting or renaming files for the owner or group the sticky bit was created.
-The sticky bit is there to only allow the owner of the file or directory to change or delete their files.

-#### Access Control Lists (ACL)

-### Handling Files

 #### Permissions Along Directory Path

 Now that you understand directory permissions, this section will expand more about it.